 Oberlin’s London Program is a life-changing experience: a chance to study with a small group of motivated students and stimulating faculty in an exciting city, in the presence of great museums, music, theater, history, and a thriving and diverse culture.

-The 2021 London Program will focus on exploring social and environmental dimensions of climate resilience in London, and will be directed by Professors Cindy Frantz (Psychology) and John Petersen (Environmental Studies & Biology).
-We'll be scheduling an info session about the program in February 2020 (details TBA here), and accepting applications in March.
-Information about the program can be found here.
+The 2022 London Program will focus on exploring social and environmental dimensions of climate resilience in London, and will be directed by Professors Cindy Frantz (psychology) and John Petersen (environmental studies & biology).
+The application for Fall 2022 is currently closed.
+Applications will be solicited in the future through this webpage.
+Find more about the Fall 2022 Program.

 About the Program

 Unlike most study-away programs, the Danenberg Oberlin-in-London Program offers students the opportunity to study abroad with professors from our own campus—and in one of the world's most exciting, diverse locations!
 It thus combines the thrill of living in a great international metropolis with the rigors of a first-rate education.
 The curriculum makes intensive use of all that London has to offer.
 Classes are built to plunge you into the city—much learning takes place outside the classroom.
 Courses are both disciplinary and interdisciplinary.

 Moreover, the program offers an intimate intellectual environment.
 Each fall, two Oberlin faculty members from different departments accompany 25 students to London.
 Students register for two courses offered by the Oberlin faculty.
 In addition, they take a third course taught by resident London faculty, either on the history of London or on theater.

 Oberlin-in-London is an Oberlin College program.
 Students on the program are registered at Oberlin, and their courses are Oberlin College courses, so there is no need to transfer credits or financial aid.
 Moreover, the Financial Aid office adjusts aid packages to take account of those living costs—mainly housing—which are higher in London.